 Steady State AC & DC circuit analysis, natural and forced response of first and second order systems, introduction to magnetic circuits and transformers.

 ENG 250 Numerical Analysis for Engineers/3 cr. hrs./3 periods/3 lec.

-Prerequisite: CSC 140, ENG 210, MTH 215.
+□ Prerequisite: CSC 140, MTH 220 may be taken concurrently.
 Applications of numerical methods and computer programming techniques to the solution of mathematical models of engineering systems.